cheesegrits/filament-google-maps/README.md

         ->geolocateIcon('heroicon-o-map'), // override the default icon for the geolocate button
 ```

-The Geocomplete field also offers many of the samer features as Filament's TextInput,
+The Geocomplete field also offers many of the same features as Filament's TextInput,
 like prefixes, suffixes, placeholders, etc.

 ### Table Column